Waluigitime4lyfe/Cephalopod-Races/Waweeg-Cephalopod-Species.md

 - Cephalopod blood is blue and contains copper.
 Their blood can be exchanged without problems with other blue blooded races.
 - Their brain is a donut shape with multiple mini brain stems (octopus arms have their own autonomy in real life with these stems) branching from it, it's referred to as brains in game.
 - When gibbed, they'll drop their gills, brains, stomach, eyes, ink sac, and hearts.
+ -Their hearts are one item called hearts, similar to the brains.
+  -Their stomach is a curved tube
 Clothing gimmicks
 - Naked, their sprite will be flowing like the diona, but won't actually have a body.
   - Their "body" is just their tentacles reaching all the way to the floor